mum-never-proud/kind-of-amazon/README.md

 # kind-of-amazon

-A Kind of Amazon (Amazon clone) with basic Features and Payment gateway integration.
+A Kind of Amazon (Amazon clone) with Payment gateway integration.

 ## Note